Paris Match (band)

 paris match (パリス・マッチ, Parisu Matchi) is a Japanese musical group formed in 1998 by composer/arranger Yosuke Sugiyama and lyricist Tai Furusawa with vocalist Mari Mizuno.
 They debuted in 2000 with the album volume one.
-The group's name is an homage to the British musical group The Style Council, whose album Café Bleu features a song titled "The Paris Match".
+The group's name is a homage to the British musical group The Style Council, whose album Café Bleu features a song titled "The Paris Match".

 The music of paris match is a fusion of diverse musical genres including bossa nova, jazz, acid-jazz, soul, blue-eyed soul, AOR, and house.